Dental Bone Grafting

-Bone grafting may be necessary if jaw bone has deteriorated from disease, missing teeth, or trauma.
+Bone grafting in Portland may be necessary if jaw bone has deteriorated from disease, missing teeth, or trauma.
 This progressive bone loss reduces the chance for the placement of dental implants.
 Bone grafting is a surgical procedure to rebuild the structure of the jaw, attempting to restore both height and width.

 The bone grafting procedure strengthens the jaw, providing the quantity and quality of bone necessary to place dental implants or other tooth replacements.
 Bone for a periodontal bone graft can be taken from donors, other areas in the mouth or from synthetic bone material.
 The success of a bone graft depends on good general health, post-operative care, and the severity of bone loss.